-Basis risk: The Bank's margin decreased 1 basis point reflecting an increase in the average spread.
+Basis risk: Basis risk arises from the spread between the 3 month bank bill swap rate and the 3 month overnight index swap rate.
+The Bank's margin decreased 1 basis point reflecting an increase in the average spread.

-Capital, Replicating Portfolio and Other: Increased margin by 5 basis points driven by higher earnings on capital hedges (up 3 basis points) and the net impact of the replicating portfolio due to changes in portfolio volume and rate (up 2 basis points).
+Capital, Replicating and Other: Increased margin by 5 basis points driven by higher earnings on capital hedges (up 3 basis points) and the net impact of the replicating portfolio due to changes in portfolio volume and rate (up 2 basis points).